BkRqbbit/Learning/CSS/README.md

 The selector can be an HTML element name, a class name, or an id name.\
 The more you learn about CSS, you will find that there are more complex selectors that can be used for specific actions.

+You can apply CSS rules to multiple selectors at the same time.\
+Just place a comma between them, and the magic will happen\
+`h1, h2, h3 {...}`

 ## Declarations
 Style sheets files are composed of style rules that describe the styles to apply and the element to modify.